Feb 26, 2020

 Users are better able to recall their past experiences when thinking about a specific moment, resulting in answers that are less generic and more accurate.
 You can frame your questions in a way that prompts them to think of a moment in the past.

 For example, when you ask questions like this: "What do you think about our bookmark feature?", you can reframe it to recall their last use: "The last time you used our bookmark feature, how was your experience?".

-If the user didn't have a response to your question, would you just skip it?
-Prepare a series of simpler questions to guide your users in talking about their experiences and providing a more detailed answer.
+If the user didn't have a response to your question, would you just skip it during the interview process?
+Prepare a series of simpler questions to guide your users in talking about their experiences and providing more detailed answers.

-For example, imagine asking a user “What do you think of the trip booking feature?” and they indicate that it was okay.
-You could get more details about their experience by asking follow-up questions like these:
+For example, imagine asking a user, "What do you think of the trip booking feature?" and they indicate that it was okay.
+You could get more details about their user experience by asking follow-up questions like these:

 Always prepare for unforeseen situations, and make sure that you have enough questions to get as much information as possible and meet the objective of the interview.

-It's better to ask open-ended questions to gather more complete answers and avoid unproductive interview sessions.
+It's better to ask open-ended questions to gather more complete answers and avoid unproductive UX interviews.
 If closed questions are used, always have a follow-up question to give your participants a chance to elaborate on their answers.

 For example, don't frame your questions like this: "Do you like our new feature?"

 Instead, ask: "What do you think about our new feature?"